Girls' Last Tour: Manga

+Volumes

 Anime

 An anime television series adaptation by White Fox was announced by Kadokawa at Anime Expo 2017, with Takaharu Ozaki as director, Kazuyuki Fudeyasu in charge of series composition, and Mai Toda adapting the character designs for animation.
 The series aired in Japan between October 6 and December 22, 2017, on AT-X and other stations.
-The voice actresses of the protagonists, Inori Minase and Yurika Kubo, perform the opening and ending themes, "Ugoku Ugoku" (動く、動く, Moving, Moving) and "More One Night".
+Chito (Inori Minase) and Yuuri (Yurika Kubo) perform the opening and ending themes, "Ugoku Ugoku" (動く、動く, Moving, Moving) and "More One Night".
 Sentai Filmworks have licensed the series and streamed the series on Anime Strike.
 MVM Films has licensed the series in the UK.
 Muse Communication has licensed the series in Asia-Pacific.

+Episodes

-Each episode consists of two to three short interconnecting stories.
+Each episode consists of two to three short, interconnecting stories.

 Reception

 Manga

-Girls' Last Tour won the 50th Seiun Award for Best Comic category in 2019.
+In 2019, Girls' Last Tour won the 50th Seiun Award in the Best Comic category.
 The English release of the first two volumes were included on the American Library Association's list of 2018 Great Graphic Novels for Teens.

 Anime

-The anime series won the "Best Slice of Life" category in the 2nd Crunchyroll Anime Awards in 2018.
+The series won the "Best Slice of Life" category at the 2nd Crunchyroll Anime Awards in 2018.
 IGN also listed Girls' Last Tour as one of the best anime of the 2010s, describing it as a "morose anime" which is "made brighter through [Chito and Yuuri's] perspective on a barren world".